 - Mark Bailey, fixed operations director at Austin Infiniti: “This program is a win-win for all involved.”

 - Aimee Finney, a teacher with AISD: “This was amazing.
-I had no clue how energy worked, but being paired up with Austin Energy, I was able to learn about the importance of serving the community, and working for the city creates a diverse collection of workers to better serve everyone.”
+I had no clue how energy worked, but being paired up with Austin Energy, I was able to learn about the importance of serving the community and how working for the city creates a diverse collection of workers to better serve everyone.”

 - “Another impressive aspect of the externship was how EA has integrated Inclusion and Diversity throughout their organization with advocacy groups.
-This initiative not only creates awareness of other cultures, but also helps under-represented population employees gain the skills they need to rise up the corporate ladder.”
+This initiative not only creates awareness of other cultures but also helps under-represented population employees gain the skills they need to rise up the corporate ladder.”